g-clef/g-clef.github.io/lab/hardware.md

 to look at these servers once a month or so, and I want them to be able to absorb a failure or two in that time without taking the whole system down.

 The RAID configuration was done in the Dell PERC setup program (Ctrl-R during boot).
-You can find a number of pages and videos describing this process for Dell systems.
-The main thing I took care to do was to pair the physical drives to be in RAID-1 groups physically near each other: the drive bays in the Google boxes are 2 high, and 3 across, so each vertical column was one RAID set.
+The main thing I took care to do was to pair the physicaldrives to be in RAID-1 groups physically near each other: the drive bays in the Google boxes are 2 high, and 3 across, so each vertical column was one RAID set.
 That way I can easily see which RAID group is in trouble if a given drive indicator light turns orange.

 #### Network

+I like packets, and networking...I really do, but there's really no reason to make this network fancy in any way.
 I'm running all of these systems in a flat network, on a single switch.
 The switch is a gigabit-capable switch (I forget the model), but nothing flashy...I think it cost $50 at Newegg.
-So they're all in the same broadcast domain, no fancy routing between them.
+The servers are in the same broadcast domain, no fancy routing between them.

 #### OS

-I'm running vanilla Ubuntu 18.04LTS (server...never run a UI on Linux if you can avoid it.
-That's a subject for another time) on both systems.
-The only unusual thing for installation was that I made sure to install the OS on the smallest RAID partition, and make custom mount points for the other two RAID sets at "/data1" and "/data2".
+I'm running vanilla Ubuntu 18.04LTS  on the servers.
+I'm only running the server version.
+Life lesson: never run a GUI on Linux unless you like rebuilding your Window manager every other year.
+As mentioned before, I don't enjoy that anymore...looking back at the number of times I found myself with a broken window manager after a dist-upgrade, I don't think I enjoyed it then, either.
+Why I kept doing it remains a mystery to me.